-r From October 2016 to present 6.
-6. Consider whether you have the right facilities and support to complete your project.
-7 ath in many Cabaal and many many many 7.
-Evaluate your experience as a research student this year b UCLan. ooth in your School and more generally at 0 O. Dreingt when for the world 42 months 8.
+6. Consider whether you have the right facili ities and support to complete your project.
+7. Evaluate your experience as a research stu UCLan. udent this year both in your School and more generally at 8.
 Project plan for the next 12 months.
-Provide details of your main objectives and targets for next your indicate deadlines. ear, how you are going to progress these, and If your EXPECTED submission date is within the next 12 mont target to submit on time, you must apply to submit after this d be completed with a timeline.
-(Submission after your expecte supervisors.) late.
-Provide an explanation of the work yet to ed submission date must be supported by your Exp Expected submission date: '
+Provide details of your main objectives a indicate deadlines. and targets for next year, how you are going to progress these, and If your EXPECTED submission date is wit thin the next 12 months, or has already passed, and you are not on be completed with a timeline.
+(Submissio to submit after this date.
+Provide an explanation of the work yet to on after your expected submission date must be supported by your supervisors.)
+Expected submission date: Expedica submission dute.
+Proposed date for final submission of thesis: